-1. An introduction to population estimates 3

-Coverage and availability of population estimates

-Uses of population estimates

-Definition of the population

-2021 Census

-Other population products

-2. Methodology for producing population estimates 7

-Introduction

-Summary of recent improvements

-Summary of the cohort component method , 8

-Rounding

-Quality assuring the data

-The order of production

-Overview of the method

-Births

-Deaths.

-Migration

-Armed forces

-Prisoners

-Procedures during census years 12

-3. Detail on the methodology for estimating migration

-Internal migration within the UK

-International migration

-Distribution of international migrants to Scotland

-Asylum seekers 16

-Refugees 17

-Additional migration data 17

--

-4. Future developments 18

-Migration improvements 18

-New sources of data

-Enquiries and suggestions 20
+1. Introduction to population estimates 3 Coverage and availability of population estimates Uses of population estimates Definition of the population 2022 Census Other population products 4 4 6 2.
+Methodology for producing population estimates 7 Introduction Summary of recent changes Summary of the cohort component method Rounding Quality assuring the data The order of production Overview of the method Births Deaths Migration Armed forces Prisoners Procedures during census years 3.
+Detail on the methodology for estimating migration 14 Internal migration within the UK International migration Distribution of international migrants to and from Scotland Asylum seekers Refugees Additional migration data 15 17 18 18 Future developments Notes on statistical publications

-1. An introduction to population estimates
+1. Introduction to population estimates

-This paper describes in detail the current methodology used by National Records of Scotland (NRS) to produce the annual mid-year population estimates, with reference to the mid-2017 population estimates based on the 2011 Census.
+This paper describes the current methodology used by National Records of Scotland (NRS) to produce the annual mid-year population estimates, with reference to the mid-2020 population estimates based on the 2011 Census.